COMHIS/python-basics/2_basic_concepts/part2.md

 ### Variables and values 2

 Lets try modifying a variable now, and doing some basic primary school mathematics.
-Create a new script, or change the previous one, and save execute it when appropriate.
+Create a new script, or change the previous one, and save and execute it when appropriate.

 First we manipulate a string variable: